hulefei/stable-diffusion-webui-docker/README.md

-# Stable Diffusion WebUI Docker
+# Stable Diffusion WebUI Docker-dev

 Run Stable Diffusion on your machine with a nice UI without any hassle!